joeylevy/gallery-by-supsystic/readme.txt

 3.1.
 Show slideshow gallery categories (PRO feature) - categorize images in the grid gallery.

- First you need to add tags for the categories:
+ First you need to add tags for the gallery categories:

 	1. Click on “Images list”.
 	2. For each photo choose Categories tab.